SumiSastri/react-basics-to-hooks/docs/intermediate-concepts/handling-complex-data-tables/table-structure.md

 In terms of elements this is a representation of a basic table - table designs can get more complex with sorting/ filtering and searching as well as adding rows/ hiding columns/ making colums sticky and editing/ deleting rows.

+A library such as React Tables (Tanstack) makes it easier to write methods in this deeply nested DOM-tree.

+eg:

 ```
 <table> Parent ->  getTableProps=()=>{}
       <thead> Table Header -> headerGroups[]